dnarvaez/virtualenv-bootstrap/README.md

     A list of packages to install.

-* virtualenv_url
+* virtualenv_version

-    URL to the virtualenv source tarball.
+    The virtualenv version number.

 * virtualenv_dir

     Path of the virtualenv installation.

+* cache_dir

+    A directory where to cache downloads.